Jo Hatton is Principal Curator of Natural Sciences, and has worked in the Department of Natural History at the Horniman Museum and Gardens since 2005.

-As Keeper of Natural History, Jo is responsible for managing, making available and promoting the Natural History collections, around 250,000 specimens.
+As Principal Curator of Natural Sciences, Jo is responsible for managing, making available and promoting the Natural History collections, around 250,000 specimens.
 Major projects have included the curation of a 'Nature Base' gallery (opened 2009), publication of the Hart bird collection and other natural history specimen records online, and management of the Bioblitz Collections Review Project supported by the Esmee Fairbairn Collections Fund.
 Jo's current project involves researching and developing themes for the Natural History Gallery introductory area re-display, with funding from the DCMS / Wolfson Museum and Galleries Improvement Fund.
 Her career as a curator began with documentation and cataloguing projects at Liverpool Museum (insects and bird's eggs) and the National Museum of Wales (insects), before moving on to curate and interpret diverse zoology collections at the Oxford University Museum of Natural History and the Grant Museum of Zoology (University College London).
 Jo is a member of the Natural Sciences Collections Association, Society for the Preservation of Natural History Collections and a council member for the Society for the History of Natural History and London Natural History Society, and also represents the Horniman as part of the Lewisham Biodiversity Partnership.

 - History of taxidermy, particularly Hampshire taxidermist and naturalist, Edward Hart (1847-1928).
 Hart's collection of mounted birds is one of the very best in Britain and most of the surviving taxidermy cases and notebooks are housed at the Horniman Museum and Gardens.